 Plastic coated wire - of various grades is used to provide a rust-resistant framework for most of our cage designs.
 Some frames have 'legs' or support rods which are jointed using push-fit brass tubing.
 This ensures our cages take up minimal storage space when not in use, and also makes them easy to transport.
 Our cages are stable, sturdy, and yet easy to assemble or disassemble without the need for tools.

-PVC board - is used for our tabletop cage bases.
+PVC board and sheeting - is used for our tabletop cage bases, and moth-trap shields.
 Lightweight when compared with many other products, our board is non-toxic, semi-rigid, weather resistant, and non-warping in damp conditions.

 Featured image: European garden spider (Araneus diadematus).
 Possibly the most well known orb-weaving spider in the UK and found all over Britiain except for some areas of northern Scotland.